 The first table is a table for keeping track of incoming messages.
 Which helps with achieving idempotency.

-The second table contains the outgoing notification messages that the service needs to send out to down-stream listeners.
+The second table contains the outgoing notification messages that the service needs to send out to downstream listeners.

 After this transaction is completed, the process will delete the incoming message that is successfully processed.

 A notifier process in the service will poll the outgoing notification messages table.
 When an outgoing notification appears in the table, the notifier process, will read that message, sends it to a queue, and then delete the record from the queue.
-To have a smoother stream of notifications, optionally, the main process can trigger the notifier process to wake up and take care of outgoing messages.
+To have a smoother stream of notifications, optionally, the main process can trigger the notifier process to wake up and take care of outgoing messages (Transactional outbox).

-In the provided example, the notification part is implemented using dynamodb streams, which triggers a lambda function that acts as the notifier.
+In the provided example, the notification part is implemented using dynamodb streams, which trigger a lambda function that acts as the notifier.
 In this example, the notifier does not poll the outgoing notification messages table and relies on this feature that is provided by the infrastructure.